iansheret/TMProof/README.md

 # AutoProof

-Simple proofs on MATLAB functions, using interval arithmetic and Taylor models.

 ### What is it?

-Autoproof is a simple tool for getting guaranteed performance from numerics code.
+Autoproof is a simple tool for getting guaranteed performance from MATLAB numerics code.
 You can use it to:

 * Get accuracy and time bounds on code which uses unsafe algorithms like Newton-Raphson.